DependableSystemsLab/TensorFI/README.md

 *This file constains installation instructions and dependencies.
 For details of how TensorFI works, please refer to the Manual file*

+***Updates: 2019-06***

+We now support fault injection in complex ML models such as LeNet, AlexNet.
+We also support bit-flip injection mode.

 **0.Supported/Tested Platforms**

 TensorFI has been tested on the following platforms and installations: